18+ | Commercial Content | T&Cs apply | Begambleaware.org

 So Vitória went for broke.
 He made a double change.
 On came the experienced Haris Seferović and seconds later 18-year-old João Félix, who had played just 13 minutes of first-team football.

 Vitória had rolled the dice but his bet was smart.
 Félix, one of the brightest young players in Portugal, needed just 15 minutes to make his mark.

 A pass was knocked out wide to Rafa, who clipped a somewhat hopeful cross into the penalty area.
 Félix had drifted into the box and was unmarked around the penalty spot.
 Yet the ball wasn't put in his path.

 Instead, he read the flight – the best attackers always do – before the central defenders, peeled off to the back post and headed the home side level.
 In doing so he made history: at 18 years, nine months and sixteen days old he became the youngest Benfica player to score in their maiden Lisbon derby.

-However, Benfica have seen enough to know Félix is a star of the future.
+Benfica have seen enough to know Félix is a star of the future.
 Yet so have others across Europe.
-Manchester United and West Ham United were linked in the summer.
-Manchester City earlier in the season.
-In October Monaco reportedly had an offer of in excess of £20million turned down.
-And now Chelsea are the latest club interested, according to the Mirror.
+Chelsea, West Ham United and Manchester City were linked earlier in the season.
+In October, Monaco reportedly had an offer of in excess of £20million turned down.
+And Manchester United are also interested, according to the latest reports.

 Who is João Félix?

 Born in Visu, a city in Portugal's Centro Region, Félix's talent was recognised at an early age.
 He joined Os Pestinhas, a football school in Tondela, at which his father was a coach, at the age of four.